Skip to main content

 Start Here

-If you walk into your local appliance store and ask for the best stove, you will be shown an expensive dual-fuel range.
+If you walk into your local appliance store and ask for the best stove, chances are you'll be shown an expensive dual-fuel range.

 That could be a costly mistake.